 $ Symbol in Excel Formula

 One of the common questions among all the excel beginners is, “what does the dollar ($) symbol doing inside formula”???
 This is the most trending question in excel forums.
 I was not different from you either, I had the same doubt.
-Ok, in this article we will explain to you the importance of “dollar ($)” symbol in excel formula.
+Ok, in this article we will explain to you the importance of “dollar ($)” symbol in basic excel formula.

 Cell References in Excel